joneldominic/personal-finance-management-app/README.md

 samples, guidance on mobile development, and a full API reference.

 ## Frequently used commands

 - Running Build Runner -
   `flutter pub run build_runner build --delete-conflicting-outputs`

 ## Note for Isar

 - Don't forget to add schema into IsarDatabase

+## Formatting

+- Format all files with line length 100
+  `flutter format . -l 100`